 Articles proliferate online about how an applicant can respond to this request without providing your requested information.
 As an employer, you need to decide how important having the information is in your selection process.

-It is an invasion of your potential employee’s privacy.
-Each employer needs to decide if the information required bears results that are sufficient to overcome the loss of potentially superior employees who believe their salary history is none of your business.
+Each employer needs to decide if the information required bears results that are sufficient to overcome the loss of potentially superior employees.

-- A salary history that exhibits that an applicant has performed increasingly responsible and more highly compensated positions shows the company that this employee was successful, ambitious, and promoted.
-This information makes an applicant more desirable in an employer’s eyes.
+A salary history that exhibits that an applicant has performed increasingly responsible and more highly compensated positions shows that this employee was successful, ambitious, and promoted.
+This information might make an applicant more desirable in an employer’s eyes.

-Just as employers have reasons why they request a salary history from candidates, reasons exist about why this is a bad practice.
+Just as employers have reasons why they request salary history from candidates, reasons exist about why this is a bad practice.
 The request may alienate candidates who feel you are prying into their personal business.

 When to Ask for a Salary History

-Employers seek a salary history at many times during the hiring process.
-These times include in the job posting, during the telephone screen and during the interview.
+Employers can ask for a salary history at many times during the hiring process.
+These times include in the job posting, during the telephone screen, and during the interview.
 If listed in the job posting, an applicant can decide whether they want to divulge this private information before applying.
 However, be prepared to see less qualified applicants.

-But, applicants also need to understand that many employers will ask for this information.
+As a candidate, you need to understand that many employers will ask for this information.
 This request can come even if the information was not requested in the job posting.
 Employers reason that when a candidate feels under serious consideration for a position, his inclination will be to respond.